brandonpowers/hyperformant_io/docs/oauth-setup.md

 # OAuth Setup Guide for Hyperformant

+This guide covers setting up OAuth authentication using NextAuth.js in our Next.js application.

 ## Google OAuth Configuration

 ### Prerequisites

 - A Google Cloud Platform account
 - A project in Google Cloud Console
+- Next.js application running with NextAuth.js

 ### Setup Steps